Analyze ThisAnalyze This

 It's a great feeling when everything goes according to plan.
 The fish are coming in steadily, your catch weight is increasing and mistakes no longer plague your day.
 You are in that groove - or the "Zone" as many professional athletes call it.
 Euphoria is a better term.

 There are no psychological problems with euphoria.
 It's a great feeling that is often rewarded with a trip to the winner's podium.
 You feel good about yourself and you feel invincible.
 The real problem with euphoria is holding onto it throughout the season.

 While it is impossible to keep that high feeling during the drive to the next tournament, you can keep your competitive edge.
-Look at how Tiger Woods tore up the professional golf tour this year.
-Or how Denny Brauer and David Walker kept their focus during the past two FLW seasons.
+Look at how Tiger Woods tore up the professional golf tour.
+Or how Denny Brauer and David Walker kept their focus during tough tournament seasons.
 Their secret is riding their euphoria - or more appropriately, maintaining the competitive edge caused by euphoria - through the entire season.

 One can never live off the laurels of the previous tournament - or the previous day in a toumament after making it to the next round.
 Your goal is to maintain your focus on the fish.
 Approach each day with the same intensity as the next.
 This intensity keeps your mind sharp, which is the basis for achieving that euphoric feeling.